Andreas Whittam Smith

-Sir Andreas Whittam Smith, (born 13 June 1937) is an English financial journalist, who was one of the founders of The Independent newspaper, which began publication in October 1986 with Whittam Smith as editor.
-He is a former president of the British Board of Film Classification.
+Sir Andreas Whittam Smith (13 June 1937 – 29 November 2025) was an English financial journalist, who was one of the founders of The Independent newspaper, which began publication in October 1986 with Whittam Smith as editor.
+He was a onetime president of the British Board of Film Classification.

 Early life and education

-Whittam Smith was born in Macclesfield, son of Rev. Canon J. E. Smith, a vicar at Macclesfield; the family moved to Birkenhead in 1940 when his father took over a dockland parish.
-J. E. Smith was from a working-class family from Manchester, going from there to St John's College, Durham; his wife was daughter of a mill owner.
-Smith was educated at Birkenhead School, and Keble College, Oxford.
+Whittam Smith was born in Macclesfield on 13 June 1937, the son of Rev. Canon J. E. Smith, a vicar in Macclesfield, and Margaret Barlow, a piano teacher whose father had been a Lancashire mill owner.
+He was named after a village on the Isle of Man where his parents had spent their honeymoon.
+His father had been born in Manchester to a working-class family, and had studied at St John's College, Durham.
+The family moved to Birkenhead in 1940 when Whittam Smith's father took over a dockland parish.

+Whittam Smith was educated at Birkenhead School, and Keble College, Oxford.

 Career

-Most of his career has been spent in the city in journalism, including as city editor of The Guardian and The Daily Telegraph, and as editor of the Investors Chronicle from 1970 to 1977, and Stock Exchange Gazette.
+Most of his career was spent in the City in journalism, including as City editor of The Guardian and The Daily Telegraph, and as editor of the Investors Chronicle from 1970 to 1977, and Stock Exchange Gazette.
 With Matthew Symonds, he was a co-founder of The Independent newspaper and was its first editor from 1986 to 1993.
-He still contributes articles on a regular basis.
+He continued to contribute articles on a regular basis after he stood down as editor.

 Whittam Smith was chairman of the Financial Ombudsman Service from 2001 to 2003.
-He is also a director of Independent News and Media (UK), Vice Chairman of Tunbridge Wells Equitable Friendly Society, and a vice-president of the National Council for One Parent Families.
+He was also a director of Independent News and Media (UK), Vice Chairman of Tunbridge Wells Equitable Friendly Society, and a vice-president of the National Council for One Parent Families.
 He was appointed president of the British Board of Film Classification in 1998, instigating liberalisation of film and video censorship, a post from which he resigned in 2002.
-He has been on the Board of Trustees of The Architecture Foundation.
+He was on the Board of Trustees of The Architecture Foundation.

 Whittam Smith was interviewed by National Life Stories (C467/08) in 2007 for the 'Oral History of the British Press' collection held by the British Library.

 Church of England

 On 6 March 2002, Whittam Smith was appointed the First Church Estates Commissioner, a senior lay person in the Church of England.
-As such, he is Chairman of the Church Commissioners' Assets Committee (an investment portfolio of £7 billion), and a member of the Church Commissioners' Board of Governors, the General Synod of the Church of England, and the Archbishops' Council.
+As such, he was Chairman of the Church Commissioners' Assets Committee (an investment portfolio of £7 billion), and a member of the Church Commissioners' Board of Governors, the General Synod of the Church of England, and the Archbishops' Council.
 It was announced in September 2016 that he would be stepping down as First Church Estates Commissioner in June 2017.